nb341/Image-Uploader/README.md

 #If you want to develop this app further run
 $ yarn dev

-then run locally on localhost:3000, you can also use the relevant linux or windows command in yarn prod command, to clean up unused files in production.
-Important remember to move build to root folder, then remove client and change static directory in server.js to
+# then run locally on localhost:3000, you can also use the relevant linux or windows command
+# in yarn prod command, to clean upunused files in production.
+Important remember to move
+# build to root folder, then remove client and change static directory in server.js

+#to

 $ app.use(express.static(path.join(__dirname, '/build')));

-and
+#and

 $ res.sendFile(path.join(__dirname, 'build', 'index.html'));

+#alternatively you can use npm but first delete the yarn.lock file in root and client folders

 # ONLY IF YOU DELETE USED FILES
 ```